Broadening-Horizons-7/website_zola/content/registration.md

 ## Registering to the Conference

-Conference registration for BH7 is handled by the partner [Una Quantum](https://www.unaquantum.com/) and will be possible from November 1, 2024. <u>
+Conference registration for BH7 is handled by the partner [Una Quantum](https://www.unaquantum.com/) and will be possible from November 1, 2024.

-However, the Organizing Committee remains the participant’s sole contact partner.
-For inquiries related to registration, please contact the Broadening Horizons 7 Organising Committee: [bh7.sapienza@uniroma1.it](mailto:bh7.sapienza@uniroma1.it).
+<u> However, the Organizing Committee remains the participant’s sole contact partner.
+For inquiries related to registration, please contact the Broadening Horizons 7 Organising Committee: [bh7.sapienza@uniroma1.it](mailto:bh7.sapienza@uniroma1.it). </u>

 ### Payment information

-No payment will be accepted after January 10, 2025.
-Unfortunately, <u>on-site registration is not possible</u>.

 All presenters and non-presenting attendees have to register.
 In the case of papers by several presenters, each attending author have to pay the registration fee.
 Non attending co-authors (neither in person nor online) will not be charged any fee.
 Please take a look at the [fees table](/registration#fees) below to choose the appropriate payment.